 All management of Associations is handled by the command class "Association", In case the target device is a multi channel device the command class "Multi Channel Association" is used.
-Please refer to chapter 8 for details how to use these command classes.
+Please refer to chapter 7 for details how to use these command classes.

-Javascript API
+JavaScript API

-The Javascript API mirrors all functions of the Z-Wave device API and combines them with the ability to run Javascript code on top of the Z-Wave Device functions and variables.
+The JavaScript API mirrors all functions of the Z-Wave device API and combines them with the ability to run JavaScript code on top of the Z-Wave Device functions and variables.

-There are two ways to run Javascript functions in Z-Way.
+There are two ways to run JavaScript functions in Z-Way.

-- They can be executed in the web browser and can be used via the JSON API - They can be implemented as module running in the backend.
+- They can be executed in the web browser URL string (using /JS/Run/ prefix) - They can be implemented as module running in the backend or be stored in a file on the server side.